Vishnu Manchu: Television

-Manchu made his foray into television by directing the 100th episode of Zee Telugu's series Happy Days.
+Vishnu Manchu made his foray into television by directing the 100th episode of Zee Telugu's series Happy Days.
 The episode achieved the highest TRP ratings among the 700 episodes of the series.
 Happy Days is also produced by 24 Frames Factory.
 He has also directed Lakshmi Talk Show or Premathoo Mee Lakshmi.

 Producer

-Manchu heads the 24 Frames Factory production house which in 2014 produced Pandavulu Pandavulu Tummeda, a comedy film with an ensemble cast.
+Vishnu Manchu heads the 24 Frames Factory production house which in 2014 produced Pandavulu Pandavulu Tummeda, a comedy film with an ensemble cast.
 He also heads ThinkSmart, which handles post-production including graphics and other elements for cinema.
 Atanokkade, from ThinkSmart, won the best video effects award.

 Educationist

-Manchu is the director of Spring Board International Preschools.
+Vishnu Manchu is the director of Spring Board International Preschools.
 When he joined with the Sree Vidyanikethan Educational Trust set up by his father, it was already a well-established educational institution.
 He took charge of this institution and built them into model institutions offering value-based education to the students.
 He expanded and diversified it into Spring Board Academy, and became founder and chairman at the New York Academy.

-Manchu runs the Sree Vidyanikethan Educational Trust, founded by his father.
+Vishnu Manchu runs the Sree Vidyanikethan Educational Trust, founded by his father.
 The trust runs the Sree Vidyanikethan International School, Sree Vidyanikethan Degree College, Sree Vidyanikethan Engineering College, Sree Vidyanikethan College of Pharmacy, Sree Vidyanikethan College of Nursing, the Sree Vidyanikethan Institute of Management and the Sree Vidyanikethan College for Post Graduation Studies.

-Apart from an actor of repute, Vishnu Manchu is the pro-chancellor of the most reputed Mohan Babu University(MBU) at Tirupati, founded in 2022 by his legendary father Dr. M. Mohan Babu.
+Apart from an actor of repute, Vishnu Manchu is the pro-chancellor of Mohan Babu University at Tirupati, founded in 2022 by his father Mohan Babu.

 Army Green

-Manchu started a social unit called Army Green for promoting environmental awareness.
+Vishnu Manchu started a social unit called Army Green for promoting environmental awareness.
 It adopted small settlements in the vicinity of the Sree Vidyanikethan Institutions.

 Vishnu Manchu Art Foundation

-Manchu set up an art foundation in Tirupati, the Vishnu Manchu Art Foundation (VMAF).
+Vishnu Manchu set up an art foundation in Tirupati, the Vishnu Manchu Art Foundation (VMAF).
 Known as an institution established for the benefit and use of contemporary and gifted artists, the foundation provides a much-needed space free from any financial and commercial constraints.
 The main aim of the VMAF is to provide help to aspiring and talented artists to evolve the reach of their creativity.
 VMAF conducts a series of Make Art, Show Art and Beyond Art programmes each year.

 As an art educational institution, Vishnu Manchu Art Foundation regularly hosts lectures and discussions on issues relating to the contemporary arts and artists.
 VMAF is a venue for art lovers and the artistic community to engage in spirited conversations with art critics and renowned academics who showcase their work at the foundation.
 VMAF is known for its traditional works and injection of new creative ideas and expressions.